efierr/Warmup-OOP-2/README.md

 ### Additional Code Explanation:
 - Moves Array:

    - The moves are stored in an array called this.moves.
 Initially, the Pokémon knows "Scratch".
-When the Pokémon evolves, new moves like "Flame Thrower" or "Fire Spin" are added to the array using concat().
+When the Pokémon evolves, new moves like "Flame Thrower" or "Fire Spin" are added to the array.
 - Random Move Selection:

   - The `attack()` method uses `Math.random()` to randomly select a move from the array of moves.